InfinityVM/InfinityVM/book/src/coprocessor/run.md

 ## Build from source

-To build from source, you will need `rustc` greater >= 1.79.
+To build from source, you will need `rustc` >= 1.79.
 We recommend building with the release profile.
 To build with cargo, from the root of the [InfinityVM repo](https://github.com/InfinityVM/InfinityVM/tree/main) you can run `cargo build --bin coprocessor-node --release`.

 ## Configuration